 For years, the core formula for mark-up in the construction industry was a simple 10 and 10.
 This meant that the contractor would mark-up all costs by 10% to cover overhead and then this value was in turn marked up another 10% for the contractor’s profit.
 This formula was quite common through the 1970’s.
 It was crude, but it worked well as costs were easy to identify.
 However, since then, costs have become more convoluted.
 In the 60’s, labor cost was easy to calculate.
 You simply multiplied the employee’s wages by a factor of about 1.1 and you had the average cost per hour for labor.
 Why 1.1?
 Well, in those days, workers in the construction industry did not earn benefits or had access to a retirement plan.
 Furthermore, you only got paid when you worked.
 No paid time off existed for any reason.
 The factor of 1.1 was to cover employer taxes.
 Thus costs were easy and simple to calculate.

 That has changed significantly since then.
 Now, state employee wage laws, mandatory federal compliance and insurance has changed all this.
 The industry changed to incorporate labor benefits as ‘Soft Costs’.

-Hard and Soft Costs
+Mark-Up: Hard and Soft Costs

 Hard costs of construction are easy and straightforward.
 These are the costs that it takes to build the project.
 A simple way to understand this is that hard costs are left behind when it is all over.
 They are tangible in nature.
 Examples include materials, the labor to construct the project, subcontractors and some intangible costs (permits, environmental fence, debris removal, port-a-john, equipment utility, etc.).
 Think of hard as those costs that you clearly must have to complete the project.
 Or another way to put this, these are costs you know must be paid to construct the project, i.e. they are directly assignable.